RGIII had a shot at the Olympics. But when Ravens called, it was ‘a message from God.’

 “Anyone going through something hard has doubts,” Griffin said, quickly clarifying that he never doubted himself throughout this process.
 He meant those around him.
 “My wife would say, ‘Why are you doing this?
 Why are you running these hills?
 Why are you throwing these footballs, studying this film?
 You’re not getting that call.
 Why keep doing that?’”

 Last winter, Griffin cold-called a training facility he’d heard of near home and, within a week, he walked into the ESPN Wide World of Sports Complex.
-The facility appealed to Griffin because it had football and a track-and-field program, helmed by famous coach Brooks Johnson, who also trained Sadeiko.
+The facility appealed to Griffin because it had football and a track-and-field program, helmed by coach Brooks Johnson, who also trained Sadeiko.
 At Baylor, Griffin ran the 400-meter hurdles all the way to the 2008 Olympic Trials semifinals but left track — even though “at heart, I’m a track guy” — to focus on football.
 He started to consider a comeback.

-Griffin split time between the football and track workouts, where he trained alongside Olympians, including Justin Gatlin, the reigning world-champion sprinter who last year outran Usain Bolt for the gold in the 100-meter dash.
+Griffin split time between the football and track workouts, where he trained alongside Olympians, including Justin Gatlin, who last year outran Usain Bolt for the gold in the 100-meter dash at the world championships.
 Griffin, who once weighed more than 225 pounds, had slimmed down to 193.
 He spoke with Johnson about preparing for the decathlon or the 110-meter hurdles.

-“He didn’t look at himself as RG3,” Gatlin said.
+“He didn’t look at himself as RGIII,” Gatlin said.
 “He looked at himself as Robert.
 He was hungry, and he had another a shot to get back out there.”

 For about 10 weeks, Griffin arrived at the facility four days per week at 8:30 a.m. and, over the next five hours, stretched, lifted weights, honed footwork and threw to receivers.
 Whenever workouts called for speed, he sidled over to Johnson.